-Assisted living is for those who may need help with everyday things such as grooming or managing multiple medication dosages throughout the day and have trained medical staff on site.
-They will check on you at specific times and provide emergency call buttons in each living area.
-If you need help getting dressed, bathing, or taking medications, an assisted living community is a more affordable alternative to hiring a home health care services.
+Assisted living facilities are required to have trained medical staff on site who will check on residents at specific times and monitor the emergency call buttons in each living area.
+If you need help with getting dressed, bathing, or taking medications, an assisted living community is a more affordable alternative to hiring a home health care services.

 Assisted living communities also include housekeeping, meals, social activities, fitness classes, transportation, and day trips to keep residents active and engaged in daily life.
 Ask each facility you research what of the above is already included in their monthly rental fees.
 Assisted living facilities might offer specialty services like memory care or extra check-ins for residents with dementia.

 A typical assisted living floorplan is a full-sized apartment with a full kitchen even though meals are still provided in one or more dining rooms on campus.
 Many assisted living communities offer different levels of care, so you might choose to move in on an independent living level and switch to assisted living if the need arises.

 Both independent living and assisted living communities can offer a wide range of amenities.
 Besides entertainment and activities, you should look for amenities that suit your current interests such as recreation, social opportunities, fitness classes, and day trips.
 Many places have barbers, beauty salons, and transportation available for residents so it's all about your needs and lifestyle choices.